FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 -   No materials support.
 FreeCAD will have a complete [Material](Material.md) system, able to define very complex materials, with all the goodies you can expect (custom properties, material families, rendering and visual aspect properties, etc), and the [Arch Workbench](Arch_Workbench.md) will of course use it when it is ready.

--   Very preliminary _, quite reliably, provided [IfcOpenShell](http://ifcopenshell.org) is installed on your system, but exporting is still not officially supported.
+-   Very preliminary [IFC](http://en.wikipedia.org/wiki/Industry_Foundation_Classes) support.
+You can already [import IFC files](Arch_IFC.md), quite reliably, provided [IfcOpenShell](http://ifcopenshell.org) is installed on your system, but exporting is still not officially supported.
 This is worked on both by the FreeCAD and IfcOpenShell developers, and in the future we can expect full-powered IFC support.

 -   Most Arch tools are still in development.
 That means that automatic \"wizard\" tools that create complex geometry automatically, such as [Arch Roof](Arch_Roof.md) or [Arch Stairs](Arch_Stairs.md) can only produce certain types of objects, and other tools that have presets, such as [Arch Structure](Arch_Structure.md) or [Arch Window](Arch_Window.md) only have a couple of basic presets.
 This will of course grow over time.